 Cheese stuffed shells are good.
 Spinach stuffed shells are better.
 But these Greens and Mushroom Stuffed Shells?
 They’re the best.
 The addition of veggies makes this recipe so much more flavorful than other versions–and it’s also more filling and nutrient-dense.
 Score!

-But what really makes this vegetarian stuffed shells recipe a winner is the fact that it’s also freezer-friendly.
+But what really makes this vegetarian stuffed shells recipe a winner is the fact that it’s also a make-ahead meal.
 Since stuffed shells are a cinch to portion out, you can even freeze them in individual serving sizes for work lunches that are ready when you are.

 To freeze this recipe, you’ll want to assemble everything, but not bake the shells in the oven.
 Then wrap the casserole dish tightly and freeze for up to 2 months.
 When reheating, I find it easiest to let the shells thaw in the fridge for a full day before cooking; they’ll cook more evenly (and a lot more quickly!) when thawed first.
 (Sidenote: always make sure your cookware can go from fridge to oven.
 Some brands of glass cookware can shatter when going from one temperature extreme to another.
 Not good!)